 ~ The Earth: An Online Monthly Newspaper 7

-In The Path of the Spiritual Sun some of these cosmic principles are explained in detail, and it is interesting to consider how these universal patterns and forces have been incorporated into various ancient traditions and expressed in the form of ritual dances.
-For example, when it comes to creation, it is explained that:
+It is interesting to consider how these universal patterns and forces have been incorporated into various ancient traditions and expressed in the form of ritual dances.

 Below is an example of a round dance performed by the popular professional Russian dance ensemble “Berezka.”
 This round dance is also known as “Berezka,” meaning “birch” in Russian, where symbols such as the astronomical symbol of the sun, spiral, swastika, etc. can be observed within the formations: